 With winter fast approaching, it’s time to start looking for ways to stay warm.
 Space heaters can be a very effective way to enhance the heat in your home or office - either in rooms without adequate heating or in areas where the existing heat may not quite be warm enough.
-According to the National Fire Protection Association, space heaters are the leading cause of house fires in the United States.
+According to the National Fire Protection Association, space heaters account for 43% percent home heating fires.
 To make sure this doesn’t happen to you, be sure to take note of the following safety tips before plugging in your space heater this winter:

 1. Purchase a space heater with the necessary safeguards

 Modern space heaters are much less dangerous than old ones because they include several safety features that prevent them from starting a fire or causing other damage.
 Many newer space heaters have features that allow them to automatically shut off when they overheat or the oxygen levels in the room dip below a certain amount.
 Other space heaters have sensors that can detect when the unit has been tipped over or if someone or something comes in contact with it.
 Be sure to look for evidence of a safety certification when you buy your next space heater - certification by Underwriters Laboratories (UL), the Canadian Standards Association (CSA) and/or the Intertek Group (ETL) indicate that the space heater you’re shopping for meets all the latest safety standards.